StrawberryChocolateFudge/Bunny-Notes/README.md

 # Bunny Notes

-This is the full implementation of Bunny Notes, a zero-knowledge proof based Gift Card and Cash Note protocol.
+This is the full implementation of Bunny Notes, a zero-knowledge proof based crypto note protocol.

 The repository contains the zero-knowledge circuits, the solidity smart contracts and a front-end created with parcel.

 It uses the same repository for all for easy testing.

+Note: When using npm install , you might need to run it with --force due to different react dependency versions!

 ## Node Version:
 Use 18.12.1 !!